 Another project I intersected, called “The Personal Cloud,” had been active for nearly a decade.
 The goal of the project at a high level was to invert the ownership of data to its rightful state as the property of the user and provide infrastructure to manage the exchange of data between users and services—thus cutting out the middleman (Google, Facebook, et al.).
 At its core they built the concept around a foundation of trust and empowerment, as the project would never work without the buy-in from the end-user.
 The challenge then was building the intelligent and secure “agents” that could adapt to the nuanced expectations of each individual user, plus service endpoints the agents would engage with—all without risk of exploitation.

 This notion of an intelligent personal agent that adapts to your needs, represents your deeply held beliefs, and protects you from digital threats, is the foundation of ambient bionics.
-The power of the agent comes from the combination of deep contextual awareness enabled by a trusted ecosystem of worn and ambient device access, along with broad access to personal services, which give the agent highly relevant data.
-Along with an intimate understanding of your needs, a clear understanding of engagement etiquette, and an appropriate level of escalation, the agent can often act on your behalf, alert you when needed, or subtly nudge you in "the right" direction.
-Superpowers could manifest as extra-sensory, where one can sense danger, or a feeling that leads to an unexpected moment of serendipity.
+The power of the agent comes from the combination of deep contextual awareness, enabled by a trusted ecosystem of worn and ambient device access, along with broad access to personal services, which give the agent highly relevant data.
+Along with an intimate understanding of your needs, a clear understanding of engagement etiquette, and an appropriate level of escalation, the agent can act on your behalf, alert you when needed, or subtly nudge you in "the right" direction.
+Superpowers could manifest as extra-sensory, where one can sense danger, or have a "feeling" about someone that leads to an unexpected moment of serendipity.

-This idea of having an extra or enhanced sense is something I explored in my Sixth Sense and Serendipity Watch projects.
-It’s also an idea that potentially transcends the ego-centric technology relationship and embodies an external and expanded awareness.
+This idea of being endowed with an extra or enhanced sense is something I explored in my Sixth Sense and Serendipity Watch projects.
+It’s also an idea that potentially transcends the ego-centric technology relationship, and embodies an external and expanded awareness.
 In early video games, a “God view” gave you an expanded world-view, allowing you to see behind walls or map a path to a successful completion.
 When this extra sense provides guidance to avoid harm, it takes on a new role—as a personal guardian angel.
-Awareness between personal agents adds even another layer of perception—akin to God view, or the ability to see around corners.
+Awareness between personal agents adds even another layer of perception—allowing the network of perception to expand awareness, although this is fraught with privacy issues.
 This notion of AI as a guardian angel is one of the more optimistic use cases in the march towards general AI.

 Several critical challenges will need addressing in order to create this vision of a proxy agent as guardian angel.
-The AI needed for the agents (personal and service) is likely within our grasp now.
+The AI needed for these agents (personal and service) is likely within our grasp now.
 But I don’t believe the technology can be effective without an ethical foundation that’s grounded in trust and user empowerment.
-We need an ethical framework to scale the level of care and caution against the levels and sensitivity and depth of access.
-Users of these agents would be deeply vulnerable to manipulation and exploitation.
-Looking at the analog of a trusted human delegate, perhaps a spouse or parent, we can clearly see the requirements related to trust, familiarity, ethical intent, and more.
+We need an ethical framework to scale care as deeper access unlocks more sensitive an nuanced data.
+Users of these agents could be deeply vulnerable to manipulation and exploitation.
+Looking at the analog of a trusted human delegate, perhaps a spouse or parent, we can clearly see some of the requirements related to trust, familiarity, ethical intent, and more.
 I speak about some of these ideas in my IxDA talk at Interaction19.

 We’re already seeing the dangers of exploitation today with our free-for-all, ad-driven, data harvesting approach to creating business value—and we’re still in a predominantly influence-driven modality.
 Delegating decision making puts a spotlight on ethics, and for many organizations, trust surrounding data use is already severely damaged.
 In 2020, I see Apple vying for the tech privacy throne, and I still see Microsoft as well positioned to be a trusted arbiter of sensitive data.
 For all the companies that built their business on the monetization of customer data, the path of rebuilding customer trust is steep.